 Engraving itself has numerous variations itself, with different techniques resulting in different looks to the leather after it’s been engraved.

-For a better understanding of leather engraving, what it looks like, how it can affect the leather being engraved, and which processes result in what kind of styles, here’s a breakdown of seven common leather engraving techniques you might see in your favorite leather products.
+For a better understanding of leather engraving, what it looks like, how it can affect the leather being engraved, and which processes result in what kind of styles, here’s a breakdown of seven most common leather engraving techniques.

 With a bit of practice, you could even do them yourself for customized leather clothing all your own.